Quick Facts:

 Other Trails Nearby:

 If you’re looking to explore more of the area, the nearby Buckskin Gulch Trail is a must-see for those interested in slot canyon adventures.
-Another nearby option is the Wahweap Hoodoos Trail, which offers a longer hike to see even more impressive rock formations.
+Another nearby option is the Nautilus Trail, which offers a hike to see even more impressive rock formations.
 For those interested in a bit of history, the Paria Townsite, just a short drive from the Toadstool Hoodoos, provides a glimpse into the region’s past with remnants of an old Western movie set.

 Non-Hiking Attractions Nearby: